BLCM/bl3mods/Aaron0000/Balands/README.md

 Heat Exchanger - No change.

 Sapper - Lifesteal increase per interval (every 0.2 seconds) reduced to 0.2%.
+Also added an optional replacement Class Mod that focuses on Moze's incendiary capabilities while also igniting her when she does damage, Elemental Projector recommended.

 Green Monster - Replaced Click, Click... with Redistribution and made the description more accurate.